li9com/learn-docker/lab03-getting-help/README.md

 man docker
 ```

-Note! please focus on the subcommands.
-You may read a man page by "man docker-SUBCOMMAND"
+Note!
+Please focus on the subcommands.
+You may read a man page by "man docker-SUBCOMMAND".

 - Check the man page for "docker info"